Kaleemullah Khan (footballer): Early years

+Khan made his Pakistan Premier League debut for AFC Chaman in the 2008–09 season.
+KRL scouted him in a match against the team in 2009 when he came as a substitute and decided to sign him along with his fellow midfielder Mehmood Khan.

-Khan is a product of Khan Research Laboratories youth academy, starting his football career in the 2009 season.
-He made his debut on 27 July 2009 in a 3–0 win against Air Force, scoring his first goal in the 69th minute.
-He finished 2009 season with 4 goals in all competitions.
-During the 2010 season, Khan was soon promoted to the first team by KRL manager Sajjad Mahmood.
-Khan took his chance and was an important player in KRL's Challenge Cup-winning squad of the 2010 season, scoring the second goal of the 4–0 win against Pakistan Navy in the cup final.
+He made his debut with KRL on 27 July 2009 in a 3–0 win against PAF F.C., scoring his first goal in the 69th minute.
+He finished the 2009-10 season with 4 goals in all competitions, as the club won the league and Challenge Cup, and qualified for the AFC President's Cup.
+During the 2010-11 season, Khan was soon promoted to the first team by KRL manager Sajjad Mehmood.
+Khan was an important player in KRL's Challenge Cup-winning squad of the 2010-11 season, scoring the second goal of the 4–0 win against Pakistan Navy in the cup final.
 Khan also made his debut AFC President's Cup on 10 May 2010 in a 2–1 win against Naga Corp from Cambodia, scoring both the goals in the continental club competition.

-Khan won the Pakistan Premier League with Khan Research Laboratories in 2011 as KRL set a Pakistan Premier League record scoring the most points in a season in the Pakistan Premier League with 77 points.
+Khan won the Pakistan Premier League with Khan Research Laboratories in 2012 as KRL set a Pakistan Premier League record scoring the most points in a season in the Pakistan Premier League with 77 points.
 Khan also won the Challenge Cup with KRL (1–0) against rivals K-Electric in 2011.

 2012–13 season

-During 2012 season, he became involved in the first-team under then manager Tariq Lutfi who replaced manager Sajjad Mahmood the previous season; Khan established himself as a key player – playing almost in every match and scored 31 times to make him the league's all-time record top goal scorer.
+During the 2012-13 season, he became involved in the first-team under then manager Tariq Lutfi who replaced manager Sajjad Mahmood the previous season; Khan established himself as a key player – playing almost in every match and scored 35 times to make him the league's all-time record top goal scorer.
 The club clinched a historic double; winning the league title, the domestic cup and qualified for the AFC President's Cup for the following season – finishing runners-up in the competition losing (1–0) to Turkmenistan's Balkan.
 Khan finished as the second top goal scorer of the continental cup with 7 goals behind Mirlan Murzaev, scoring 5 goals in an 8–0 group stage win against Yeedzin following with goals in 1–0 victory over Dordoi Bishkek from Kyrgyzstan and a 2–0 win against Hilal Al-Quds from Palestine in the final group stage.

 Khan was awarded the player of the year award by Pakistan Football Federation and was declared the best player in the Pakistan Premier League for his performances domestically in the league and internationally at AFC President's Cup in 2013.
-In 2013 season, Khan won his fourth and last league title with the Rawalpindi side.
+In the 2013-14 season, Khan won his fourth and last league title with the Rawalpindi side.